watty62/SOD/README.md

 ---

-According to [Wikipedia](https://en.wikipedia.org/wiki/Public_bodies_of_the_Scottish_Government), the Scottish Government is reponsible for the following 92 Non Departmental Public Bodies, each of whom should be producing open data.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Public_bodies_of_the_Scottish_Government), the Scottish Government is reponsible for the following 92 Non Departmental Public Bodies, each of whom should be producing open data according to the Scottish Government's Open Data.

 #### Scottish Government non-ministerial government departments
 - Food Standards Scotland